WEST ISLAND ART HIVE

 Are there any rules?

-We want to supply you with ample art supplies, so please use resources wisely; being wasteful is so passé, and it takes away from others.
+- We want to supply you with ample art supplies, so please use resources wisely; being wasteful is not cool, and it takes away from others.

 Bummer disclaimer: If any participant does not adhere to a respectful and considerate attitude and language, it’s a bummer, but they will be asked to leave.